 Keep in mind that we are not electing a king, but rather someone who will be in office at most 8 years, with a Congress and Senate that will account for checks and balances.

 There might be some short-term volatility, but always remember that you are investing for the long-term, not just for the 4 to 8 years of a presidential term.

-A 60-second read by James Shagawat and Victor Cannillo: The difference between buying versus leasing your next vehicle can be the difference of tens of thousands of dollars over a lifetime.
+A 60-second read by Victor Cannillo: The difference between buying versus leasing your next vehicle can be the difference of tens of thousands of dollars over a lifetime.
 Auto expenses can be one of your biggest annual expenses, so there is a lot to consider.
 Most buyers only focus on their monthly payment fee, and therefore lean towards leasing.
 But it is important to remember that monthly payments are only one part of the cost to having a car.
 Continue reading The difference between buying versus leasing a vehicle→

 A 60-second read by Victor Cannillo: Need more time to compile information for your tax return?
 Haven’t received all of the documents you need?
 It will be in your best interest to file a tax extension.
 This will extend the due date up until October 17, 2016.

 How to file a Paper Tax Extension: